zainab-ali/reasoning-with-async-rust/docs/markdown.md

 In fact, each language ends up needing to do this, and they each do it differently:
  - C works with threads (OS level)
- - Go foregoes an OS entirely and has goroutines
+ - Go has goroutines
  - Erlang has actors
  - JS ecosystem has futures and promises.
- - Scala has effect systems
+ - Scala / FP has effect systems

 You may well wonder - why?